-There are plenty of electro-acoustic guitars being played on stages all over the world these days, and an increasing number via one or more pedals – the Boss tuner pedal, for one, seems to be a ubiquitous part of the singer-songwriter’s arsenal.
+There are plenty of electro-acoustic guitars being played on stages all over the world these days, and an increasing number via one or more pedals – the Boss tuner pedal, for one, seems to be an ubiquitous part of the singer-songwriter’s arsenal.
 However, it’s probably fair to say that most of the pedals on the market are designed and voiced for use with standard electric guitars, with the resulting possibility that the acoustic player isn’t really getting the optimum results from them.
 Fishman, the acoustic pickup specialist, is aiming to remedy that with the new AFX range of pedals which are designed to be used by acoustic musicians without having any adverse effect on the signature sound of their instruments.
 To achieve this result the effects are EQ’d in sympathy with the resonances of an amplified acoustic guitar and, rather than the whole signal getting the full effects treatment, the effected sound is added in parallel with the direct sound proportionally so it can be used subtly without completely colouring the sound.

 If you play an electro-acoustic on stage and want more variety in your sound or just more control over it, rather than leaving it to whoever is working the PA, then the AFX Chorus may be for you.

-The pedal is a little pricey so will probably only appeal to the really committed, but what you get is classy sound and a build quality that looks like it would last a lifetime, so the expense could be justified.
+The pedal is a little pricey so will probably only appeal to the really committed, but what you get is a classy sound and a build quality that looks like it would last a lifetime, so the expense could be justified.

 4. Best Over Drive For Acoustic Pedals

 The idea behind overdrive effect is to imitate the distortion you get when the tube amplifier is cranked all the way to eleven.
-But the traditional method to attaining such effect would drive your neighbours over before your guitar sounds somewhat overdrive.
+But the traditional method to attaining such an effect would drive your neighbours over before your guitar sounds somewhat overdrive.
 As a result, resorting to a pedal so as to mimic the overdrive seems a much more viable option, and also a more amicable one at that.

 But the delicious question is: would you really want distortion effects on your acoustic?
 Said notion suggests a deliberate yet unconventional approach, and one not without substance.
 However unorthodox, overdrive on an acoustic can actually be beneficial given the particular context and subjectivity.
-Plug in an overdrive pedal to your acoustic can result in a boost in your signal and an original “dirty” sound.
+Plugging in an overdrive pedal to your acoustic can result in a boost in your signal and an original “dirty” sound.

 Because overdrive and distortion are effects more familiar with the use of electric guitar, its older cousin, the acoustic guitar is just not as favoured.
 Thus the overdrive pedals dedicated to its cause are not as diverse.
 But that is not say quality options are non-existent.
-There are a few overdrive pedals that are designed to be accompany the acoustic element that have earned their reputation throughout years.
+There are a few overdrive pedals that are designed to accompany the acoustic element that have earned their reputation throughout the years.
 The notable ones being the Voodoo Lab Sparkle Drive and BBE Acoustimax Acoustic Instrument Preamp.

 Voodoo Lab Sparkle Drive

-Voodoo Lab has earned its reputation within the sound industry for creating instrument of great value.
+Voodoo Lab has earned its reputation within the sound industry for creating instruments of great value.
 When Voodoo Lab introduced the Sparkle Drive, users quickly picked up and be amazed by its sound and quality.
 No doubt was cast that this is one of the most practical and versatile pedal of its kind.

 Users who have fiddled with overdrive pedals in the past will quickly notice upon using this unit a familiar, and almost welcomingly nostalgic sensation.
 This is an Ibanez Tube Screamer with a clean boost.
 Thanks to this characteristic, the Sparkle Drive makes for an effective option for acoustic guitar, giving it a slight boost in gain and volume but not at the cost of cleanliness.